Australia's Heat Wave Is Taking A Toll On People, Animals, Infrastructure And Land

 "What we don't see so predominantly is the koala which fall out of the tree one by one by one," Hanna says.

-The heat also became a national security risk this summer.
+The heat also became a national security risk.
 In December, inmates at Alice Springs Correctional Centre rioted in protest of the blistering heat in their cells, which lacked air-conditioning.
 Officers eventually let prisoners stay in an open courtyard with better airflow, according to an ABC report.

 The heat won't abate on Saturday.
 As the Bureau of Meteorology tweeted, that means "Australia Day will also be uncomfortably hot."